 My book with Regal House Publishing, Beginner’s Mind, examines a topic that I have made my life’s focus: namely, education.
 In a time when our schools are dogged by institutionalized goals for our children, this book gives us a classroom where personal growth and innovative thinking happens in unimaginable ways because of a remarkable fourth grade teacher.
 Though my soul naturally defaults to the poetic, I have chosen a prose format for this book to more directly reflect the classroom dynamics.
 Beginner’s Mind is a collage of teaching moments that forever changed a generation of ten-year-olds, and examines the question, “How do we want teachers to educate our children?”
 The answer is given to us through a series of classroom vignettes that put on display the possibilities before us when a teacher’s love is combined with the beginner’s mind.

 M.B.
 McLatchey holds her graduate degree in Comparative Literature from Harvard University, a Masters in Teaching from Brown University, the M.F.A. in writing from Goddard College, and a B.A. from Williams College.
 She has over thirty years of teaching and has been recognized by her university as Distinguished Teacher of the Year and as Distinguished Scholar.
 She was awarded Harvard University's coveted Danforth Prize in Teaching as well as the Harvard/Radcliffe Prize for Literary Scholarship, and she received the Elmer Smith Award for Excellence in Teaching from Brown University.
 M.B. has authored numerous literary reviews, compiled several text books for Humanities courses, and has contributed to many books on teaching.
 She has received national and international literary awards including the May Swenson Poetry Award for her debut poetry collection The Lame God published by Utah State University Press and the FLP national Women’s Voices Competition award for her book, Advantages of Believing.
 Her book Beginner's Mind was Winner of the Penelope Niven Creative Nonfiction Award from Salem College.
 Poetry awards include the American Poet Prize from the American Poetry Journal, the Editor’s Prize in Poetry from FOLIO literary journal, the Editor's Prize in Poetry from Spoon River Poetry Review , the Annie Finch Prize for Poetry, the Robert Frost Award in Poetry, the Penelope Niven Creative Nonfiction Award, the New South Writing Award from Georgia State University, the 46’er Prize from the Adirondack Review, and the Vachel Lindsay Poetry Award.
 She has been featured in Verse Daily and by AWP as a “Writer in the Spotlight”.
-A Professor of Classics at Embry-Riddle Aeronautical University, she also serves as Florida’s Poet Laureate for Volusia County and as Arts & Wellness Ambassador for the Atlantic Center for the Arts.
+A Professor of Classics at Embry-Riddle Aeronautical University, she also serves as Florida’s Poet Laureate for Volusia County, as Chancellor for Florida State Poets Association, and as Arts & Wellness Ambassador for the Atlantic Center for the Arts.